reflashed/pdf-workbook-creator/README.md

 #### When running in development:
 * The container will continously run until manually exited
 * An express app will run on localhost:3000
-* Hot realoading will be enabled on the express app and the outputted pdf file
+* Hot reloading will be enabled on the express app and the outputted pdf file

 ### You must pass the an environemnet variable "dev=true" to use the developemet tools
 Run the development image with: